Gnwin/TDD-project/README.md

 # TDD-project
-A few methods implemented with a class, tests for each class method where written before the actual code for each method was written
+A few methods implemented with a class, tests for each class method where written before the actual code for each method was written.

 ## Prerequisite